YX-S-Z/WGAN_Intro/index.md

 Also, we can denote $$\mathcal{L} = \mathcal{M} \cap \mathcal{P}$$ as the intersect of $$\mathcal{M}$$ and $$\mathcal{P}$$, $$\tilde{\mathcal{M}} = \mathcal{M}\backslash\mathcal{L}$$ and $$\tilde{\mathcal{P}} = \mathcal{P}\backslash\mathcal{L}$$.
 From the previous proof, we know that the measure of $$\mathcal{L}$$ is 0 with respect to $$\mathcal{M}$$ and $$\mathcal{P}$$.
 Also according to the definition of $$\tilde{\mathcal{M}}$$ and $$\tilde{\mathcal{P}}$$, we know that: $$\tilde{\mathcal{M}}\cap\tilde{\mathcal{P}}=\emptyset$$.

 Guess what, right now we have two disjoint manifold($$\tilde{\mathcal{M}}$$ and $$\tilde{\mathcal{P}}$$) again!
 And by the same process from part (a), we can still find a optimal discriminator $$D^*(x)$$, s.t. $$D^*(x)$$ can perfectly discriminate $$\tilde{\mathcal{M}}$$ and $$\tilde{\mathcal{P}}$$!
 Well, how about the intersection $$\mathcal{L}$$?
 Well, recall the definition of [almost everywhere](https://en.wikipedia.org/wiki/Almost_everywhere) we mentioned before, we actually don't care about the classification on $$\mathcal{L}$$, because the size(measure) of $$\mathcal{L}$$ is too small with respect to $$\mathcal{M}$$ and $$\mathcal{P}$$.

+Okay, at this point, we have went through the proof of the __perfectly discriminator theorem__ intuitively.
+By this theorem explains why the traditional way of training GANs will sometimes encounter generator failure.